 The knot sounds like it has to do with rope, and that would be correct.
-The term, knot, originated in the 17th century and is based on the length of the nautical mile.
+The term knot originated in the 17th century and is based on the length of the nautical mile.
 A nautical mile is based on the circumference of the earth, and it is equal to one minute of latitude.
 The mile we are familiar with on land is the statute mile, and a nautical mile is slightly longer (1 nautical mile = 1.1508 statute miles).

-Sailors from the 17th century would measure the speed of the ship they were on using a seemingly simple device called a “common log”.
+Sailors from the 17th century would measure the speed of the ship they were on using a seemingly simple device called a “common log.”
 It was a piece of rope attached to a piece of wood shaped like a wedge.
-Based on the length of a nautical mile, knots were tied at specific intervals along the length of rope, at 14.4 meters along the rope to be exact.
+Based on the length of a nautical mile, knots were tied at specific intervals along the rope’s length at 14.4 meters, to be exact.
 One end of the rope was attached to the ship, and the wooden wedge was thrown in the water.

 Using a sand hourglass that acted as a timer, the sailors would time how much of the line unspooled, and they would count the number of knots on the rope that passed through their fingers.
 After a specified amount of time had passed, the number of knots that had been counted would indicate how fast the ship was traveling at that time.